 Looking at it from a pure mechanics and operational standpoint, having a release when shooting can yield far superior results than traditional methods.
 Today I’ll be going over the benefits of using a release, as well as provide you best bow releases reviews, where I will showcase some of the best releases for bow hunting available on the market.

 How to choose the best performing archery releases?

 Now that we’ve covered the basics of archery releases let’s look at the some recurve as well as compound bow release reviews.
 Below I’ve compiled a list of top-rated devices, both handheld and wrist-mounted.
 I will showcase the best features of each model, as well as let you know if there are any drawbacks so that you can make a well-informed decision.
 As always, the best release will be the one suited for your particular needs, so don’t assume that the most expensive release or the device with the most features is the “best”.
 Everyone has their preference, so take that into account when buying.

-- Below are reviews of some of the best bow releases on the market in 2017-2018 for the money.
+- Below are reviews of some of the best bow/archery releases on the market in 2017-2018 for the money.

 - Tru Fire Hardcore Buckle Maximum Foldback Release, Camouflage

 - TRU-FIRE Hurricane Release HC-EX-BW Extreme Buckle Web

 - TRU Ball Max Hunter Pro 4 Release

 - Scott Archery Little Goose Release-Buckle Strap, Mossy Oak